World Famous Manakamana Bhagwati Temple with Cable car

 Overview

-One of the sacred places at an altitude of 3710 meters, at the base of Thorong La- pass, Muktinath is a highly venerated sacred place for Hindus and Buddhists.
-The word, “Muktinath” is derived from “Mukti” and “Nath”.
+One of the sacred places at an altitude of 3710 meters, at the base of Thorong La pass, Muktinath is a highly venerated sacred place for Hindus and Buddhists.
+The word “Muktinath” is derived from “Mukti” and “Nath”.
 “Mukti” means “Salvation or Nirvana” and “Nath” means “God or Master”.
 Mukti holds great significance for all spiritual people in the South Asian sub-continent.
-It is considered the oldest temple of Lord Vishnu and Vaishnava.
-The temple is small and contains a human-sized golden statue of Vishnu as Shri-Mukti Narayana.
-In addition, the temple has a bronze image of Bhoodevi, the goddess Saraswati and Janaki.
+It is considered the oldest temple of Lord Vishnu and the Vaishnava.
+The small temple contains a human-sized golden statue of Vishnu as Shri-Mukti Narayana.
+In addition, the temple has a bronze image of Bhoodevi, the goddess Saraswati, and Janaki.

-Behind the temple, a semicircular wall with 108 stone taps, a regular flow of ice-cold Kali-Gandaki river water through the tap.
+Behind the temple, a semicircular wall with 108 stone taps, a regular flow of ice-cold Kali-Gandaki river water through the taps.
 Pilgrims who visit the temple often stand beneath each of the spouts.
 The number 108 carries great significance in Eastern Philosophy.
-In Hindu astrology, there are 12 Zodiac Signs, and 9 Planets giving a total of 108 combinations.
-The Kali-Gandaki riverbed downstream from the Muktinath is the sole source of rare Shaligram Stones that are required to establish a temple of Vishnu anywhere in the world.
+In Hindu astrology, there are 12 Zodiac Signs and 9 Planets, giving a total of 108 combinations.
+The Kali-Gandaki riverbed downstream from the Muktinath is the sole source of rare Shaligram Stones required to establish a temple of Vishnu anywhere in the world.

 Day 01:- Kathmandu Arrival